gschmutz/nosql-workshop/04-working-with-mongodb/README.md

 db.persons.count()
 ```

 Note: notice that not all documents are exactly the same.
-The "Sandra Bullock" document does not contain the `tradeMark` arrry.
-The collections are schema-less, there is only a JSON parsing beeing done and therefore the document has to be valid JSON.
+The "Sandra Bullock" document does not contain the `tradeMark` array.
+The collections are schema-less, there is only a JSON parsing being done and therefore the document has to be valid JSON.
 Let's see what happens if we are using an invalid document.

 ```
 db.persons.insert (